 Many GSK-3β inhibitors (GSKi) have been identified.
 They are known to induce apoptosis in leukemia and pancreatic cancer cells, and can destabilize p53, which may promote cellular death in response to DNA damaging agents (Wang et al, 2008; Beurel et al, 2009).
 Administration of GSKi inhibited cochlear destruction in cisplatin-injected mice (Park et al, 2009).

 The use of GSKi remains controversial because of their possibly oncogenic properties.
 Evaluation of GSKi in clinical trials has been hampered by the fear that inhibition of GSK-3 may stimulate or aid in malignant transformation as GSK-3 can phosphorylate pro-oncogenic factors such as beta-catenin, c-Jun and c-Myc which targets them for degradation (Patel & Woodgett, 2008).
 However, no studies have been reported suggesting that treatment of mice with GSKi resulted in an increase in cancer incidence.
-In fact, many patients with bi-polar disorder have been treated with lithium for prolonged periods of time.
-There does not appear to be any evidence that these patients have increased incidences of cancer (McCubrey et al, 2014).
+In fact, many patients with bipolar disorder have been treated with lithium for prolonged periods of time, with no evidence that these patients have increased incidences of cancer (McCubrey et al, 2014).